 Transfer pricing rules have no established method of making reliable adjustments to account for differences in geographic markets.
 Only limited guidance is provided by the relevant tax authorities, but they are ad hoc and not guided by economic learning.
 See the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations, United Nations Practical Manual on Transfer Pricing for Developing Countries (2013), and US Treasury Section 1.482 Regulations.
 Additional guidance provided by case law has been unsatisfactory.

-Here, we propose a general method to make this location savings adjustment that can be applied depending on aggregate or industry-specific data available (recalling comparable facts and circumstances).
+Here, we propose a general method to make this location savings adjustment that can be applied to comparable enterprise operating profits depending on aggregate or industry-specific data available (recalling comparable facts and circumstances).

 Developing Country Comparables